-A learner will contact a CORE provider to organise their training.
-Before attending the provider course, there is a minimum period during which the learner will be expected to acquire the necessary theory with pre-reading.
+A learner will contact a CORE provider to organise their face-to-face training.
+Before attending the face-to-face training, there is a minimum period during which the learner will be expected to acquire the necessary theory with pre-reading.

-CORE Advanced learners should have access to Resuscitation - A Guide for Advanced Rescuers at least three weeks before their provider course.
+CORE Advanced learners should have access to Resuscitation - A Guide for Advanced Rescuers at least three weeks before their face-to-face training.
 CORE Advanced includes a multi-choice knowledge assessment that uses the content from Resuscitation - A Guide for Advanced Rescuers.
+This manual contains the theory and knowledge directly applicable to